biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 This \[SD\] assumes that those interfaces are described in the AGD documentation, including online assistance, prompts or warning provided by the TOE.
-Therefore no additional “functional specification” documentation is necessary if AGD documentation include information required by the work units and EAs.
+Therefore no additional “functional specification” documentation is necessary if AGD documentation include enough information required by the work units and EAs.

-When evaluating AGD documentation, the evaluator performs the work units as presented in the CEM, considering the following application notes.
+When evaluating AGD documentation, the evaluator performs the work units as presented in the CEM, taking the following application notes into account.

 #### Application note for ADV_FSP.1-1, ADV_FSP.1-2 and ADV_FSP.1-3
-SFR-supporting and SFR-enforcing TSFI can be interpreted as "any TSFI through which the user can enrol and verify his/herself, and access any biometric data including templates".
+*SFR-supporting and SFR-enforcing TSFI* can be interpreted as "any TSFIs through which the user can enrol and verify his/herself, and access any biometric data including templates".

-The evaluator shall examine the purpose, method of use and parameters (if any) of these TSFI described in AGD documentation as required by ADV_FSP.1-1, ADV_FSP.1-2 and ADV_FSP.1-3.
+The evaluator shall examine the purpose, method of use and parameters (if any) of these TSFIs described in AGD documentation as required by ADV_FSP.1-1, ADV_FSP.1-2 and ADV_FSP.1-3.

 #### Application note for ADV_FSP.1-4
-If AGD documentation doesn't describe all available interfaces including, for example, any secret codes or hidden menu used for diagnostic purposes or testing, the developer shall provide "rationale for the implicit categorisation of interfaces as SFR-non-interfering" that explain;
+If AGD documentation doesn't describe all available interfaces including, for example, any secret codes or hidden menu used for diagnostic purposes or testing, the developer shall provide *rationale for the implicit categorisation of interfaces as SFR-non-interfering* that explain;

 a)  type of interfaces that are not described in AGD documentation